Northern line: Rolling stock

-Today, all Northern line trains consist of 1995 Stock in the Underground livery of red, white and blue.
+Today, all Northern line trains consist of the 1995 Stock.
 In common with the other deep-level lines, the trains are the smaller of the two loading gauges used on the system.
-1995 stock has automated announcements and quick-close doors.
 If the proposed split of the line takes place (initial estimates of 2018 having been abandoned to focus on completion of the Battersea and Nine Elms extension work), 19 new trains will be added to the existing fleet of 106 trains, though additional trains beyond the extra 19 trains may be required to provide a full service for the new Battersea extension.